zedlopez/ifm/The Recipe Book.md

 If a story file represents the latest in a sequence of story files representing chapters in some larger narrative, it will need some way to pick up where its predecessor left off.
 This can be done with the aid of external files (in the Glulx format, at least).
 [Alien Invasion Part 23] shows how.

 Another task we might want to perform a the beginning of play is to arrange any randomised features that are supposed to change from one playing to the next.
-We can add such instructions with "When play begins" rule, as in:
+We can add such instructions with `When play begins` rule, as in:

 	When play begins:
 		now the priceless treasure is in a random room.